 Notional Robotic Servicing Mission |

-NASA's SSCO is studying a conceptual mission that would debut a robotic servicing vehicle with the capability to access, repair and refuel satellites that were not originally designed to be serviceable.
-Over the years, SSCO has examined the feasibility of such a mission for satellites in geosynchronous Earth orbit (GEO) and also lower Earth orbit (LEO).
+NASA's SSCO is studying a conceptual mission that would debut a robotic servicing vehicle with the capability to refuel satellites that were not designed for servicing.
+Over the years, SSCO has examined the feasibility of such a notional mission for satellites in low Earth orbit (LEO) and in geosynchronous Earth orbit (GEO).